waldnzwrld/yarns-loom/yarns/MANUAL.md

     3. Part 2, modulation configurable via `3>`
     4. Part 3, monophonic CV/gate

-### Looper-style sequencer with real-time recording
+### Looper-style sequencer mode with real-time recording
 - To enable, ensure `SM (SEQ MODE)` is set to `LOOP`
 - To record or overdub, press `REC` to enter real-time recording mode, then use the keyboard
-- While in recording mode, press `START` to delete the oldest note, `TAP` for newest note
+- While recording, delete the oldest note by pressing `START`, newest by `TAP`
-- Uses the bar as its time basis: loop duration = notes per bar (as set by `B-`) multiplied by quarter note length (as set by `C/`)
+- Loop length is set by the `L- (LOOP LENGTH)` in quarter notes, as applied to the part's `C/`
-- 16-bit time resolution: ¹⁄₆₅₅₃₆th of the bar
+- Note start/end times are recorded at 16-bit resolution (¹⁄₆₅₅₃₆th of the loop length)
-- Can be used to "clock" the arpeggiator
 - Holds 16 notes max -- past this limit, overwrites oldest note
 - Step sequencer also reduced from 64 to 16 notes, to free up space in the preset storage

 ### Expanded support for the hold pedal
-- Screen flashes the active part's sustain status, showing the number of keys that are held, sustainable, sustained, or about to be released
+- Screen flashes the active part's hold status
+  - Tick marks show the number of keys that are held, sustainable, sustained, and/or about to be released
+  - Limited to the 6 most recent keys due to display size
 - New `HM (HOLD PEDAL MODE)` setting to change the part's response to the hold pedal
   - `OFF` ignores the pedal
   - `SUSTAIN` is the stock firmware behavior (no notes are released as long as the pedal is down)